maxhaesslein/image-push/README.md

 # Client

-open the URL in two different browsers; in one, select `Presenter`, in the other select `Viewer`.
+first, open the `presenter.html` in a browser, then open the `viewer.html` in one or more browsers.